moreymat/ecm-cse-csds/evaluation/2-assign.md

 ## Calendar

-- Wednesday 20th October : deadline to send the description of your dataset,
+- Monday 17th October : deadline to send the description of your dataset,
-- Monday 25th Octobre : presentation to your colleagues.
+- Friday 21st October : presentation to your colleagues.